hortopan/maxdirsize/README.md

 # maxdirsize
-Service that watches a directory and keeps it at maximum size while removing files based file modification/creation time.
+Periodically watch a directory and keep it at maximum size by removing old files based file modification/creation time.
 Can be used as docker/k8s daemonset, etc for cache cleanup, etc.

 Written in Rust 🦀.